Bashar Kassir

 I am also:

-• A licensed and accredited interpreter with the Immigration and Refugee Board of Canada
+• A licensed and accredited Professional Interpreter with the Immigration and Refugee Board of Canada

 • Internationally trained Electrical Engineer